scott-gr/Oakhurst-dog-park/content/blog/2021-02-05-featured-post copy 2.md

 ---
-title: Test Blog with Cover Image
+title: Welcome to our new website!
 date: 2021-03-27T21:09:14.243Z
-description: Testing blog function
+description: What to expect from this blog.
 image: happylab.png
 ---